DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 1. CLI Tool

   The design of the user interface is a deceivingly simple part of the project.
 The goal of the tool is to make it as simple as possible for the user to establish a connection to the TURN server and communicate with the peer.
 As explained in our market research, Metasploit, is a good example of a tool that is easy to use and configure.
 A user guide and explanation of TURN and the various actions a user can choose from is crucial to this part of the project.

-Our research highlights two primary objectives: implementing the TURN/STUN protocols per RFCs using Python networking libraries such as `dpkt` and `scapy`, and integrating secure authentication.
-We will explore TLS and certification processes, ensuring our solution is as seamless as tools like Metasploit.
+2. TURN

+  This project is not intended to be a WebRTC application and, therefore, will not be using any python libraries that provide a WebRTC API.
+We will focus on using the struct python module for to build packets and the socket module to do low level network communication.
+These two modules will allow us to implement TURN while giving us the flexibility we need to meet the needs of the customer.

+3. Authentication

 ## Proposed Design and Architecture